mkuthan/garmin-workouts/README.md

 | 160  |  | 15:00 |
 | 160 | 80 | 2:00 |

-If your "start" and "end" power for a step differ, a ramp of 10 seconds steps will be created for the choosen duration.
-If you wish to give in % of your FTP instead of absolue W you can do it like this:
+If your "start" and "end" power for a step differ, a ramp of 10 seconds steps will be created for the choosen duration. **TIPS** *Do not use your TACX without the power cable as your Garmin will have a hard time controlling the trainer while changing from one step to the next.
+Turn off the tones in your Garmin.* If you wish to give in % of your FTP instead of absolute W you can do it like this:

 | Start  | End | Duration |
 | ------------- | ------------- | ------------- |